souradip-chakraborty/souradip-chakraborty.github.io/index.md

-I am Souradip Chakraborty, currently a 1st year [Computer Science](https://www.cs.umd.edu/) PhD student at the [University of Maryland, College Park](https://www.cs.umd.edu/) from **Fall 2021.** My current research focusses on the Theoritical and Practical aspects of Deep Reinforcement Learning especially from a Representation viewpoint with a special emphasis on learning State Abstraction.
-My research also explores **Sample-efficient** and **Safe Model-based reinforcement learning** under uncertainty, noisy-settings and Sparse rewards scenarios.
-I am also extremely interested in designing **Sample-efficient High Dimensional Gaussian Processes** and believe that can develop the foundations of ture **Self-Supervised Representation**
+I am Souradip Chakraborty, currently a 1st year [Computer Science](https://www.cs.umd.edu/) *PhD student* at the **[University of Maryland, College Park]**(https://www.cs.umd.edu/) from *Fall 2021*.
+My current research focusses on the Theoritical and Practical aspects of **Deep Reinforcement Learning** especially from a Representation learning viewpoint with a special emphasis on learning **State Abstraction**.
+My research also explores **Sample-efficient** and **Safe Model-based reinforcement learning** under Uncertainty, noisy-settings and Sparse rewards scenarios.
+I am also extremely interested in designing **Sample-efficient High Dimensional Gaussian Processes** and believe that can pave the pathway for **Self-Supervised Representation Learning**

 In the past I have worked as a *Research AI Scientist* at [Walmart Labs](https://www.walmartlabs.com/), India after completing my Masters from the [Indian Statistical Institute](https://www.isibang.ac.in/) in 2018 **summa cum laude** and Bachelors in Electronics \& Electrical Engineering from [Jadavpur University](http://www.jaduniv.edu.in/), India in 2014.
 Recognised by [Google](https://en.wikipedia.org/wiki/Google) as a *[Google Developer Expert in Machine Learning](https://developers.google.com/community/experts/directory/profile/profile-souradip_chakraborty)* for my open-source contributions \& mentorships in the field of AI and ML.